 An excellent way to get started is to use Mailmunch to create easy-no-coding-hassle-free opt-in forms and landing pages that give you complete control over the content and timing of the pop-ups.
 You also get to choose from a multitude of beautiful designs.
 That brings us to our next point.

-They say that books shouldn’t be judged by their covers, but how else are we to get an idea of what’s inside?
+They say that books shouldn’t be judged by their covers, but how else can we get an idea of what’s inside?

 The same logic applies to opt-in forms.
-The design and content you choose is the first impression that lands upon a visitor.
+The design and content you choose are the first impressions a visitor places.
 If they’re going to sign up for your emails, they need some sort of a shorthand rule to guide them.
-And that rule happens to be the relevance of offer and quality of design.
-Therefore its very important to get both these features right.
+And that rule happens to be the relevance of offer and design quality.
+Therefore it's imperative to get both these features right.

 Google published a report that stated 61% of shoppers will have already started researching their purchases before the Thanksgiving weekend.
-This means consumers will have a tendency to click on the first 10 results they see on Google's search engine, and this is where SEO leverage comes in.
+This means consumers will tend to click on the first 10 results they see on Google's search engine, which is where SEO leverage comes in.

-Brands and websites that rank better will collect the majority of clicks leaving you with a lesser piece of the pie.
-This is why it's best you come up with year-long landing pages for Black Friday and Cyber Monday instead of starting again each year with a low SEO ranking.
+Brands and websites that rank better will collect the majority of clicks, leaving you with a lesser piece of the pie.
+This is why it's best to develop year-long landing pages for Black Friday and Cyber Monday instead of starting yearly with a low SEO ranking.
 Think about it.
-You’ll put in all that effort to painstakingly create great content and landing pages to boost your SEO ranking for Black Friday only to do it again next year with no certainty of a good ranking...why not create an evergreen landing page?
+You’ll put in all that effort to painstakingly create great content and landing pages to boost your SEO ranking for Black Friday, only to do it again next year with no certainty of a good ranking...why not create an evergreen landing page?

-Here’s a good example from Walmart.
-I searched ‘cyber Monday deals’ on google, and this was the 4th result.
-They can use this page year long until Cyber Monday comes.
+They can use this page year-long until Cyber Monday comes.
 At the same time, they let you know they will offer you good deals when it does.
 This will ensure that your landing page stays relevant throughout the year.

-Now you know that you can make the most of the upcoming Black Friday and Cyber Monday events by customizing your emails, forms, and landing pages in accordance with the weekend.
-But remember that your emails and your website must carry the same message as not to confuse your customers, and to let them know what kind of deals you’ll be offering them.
+Now you know that you can make the most of the upcoming Black Friday and Cyber Monday events by customizing your emails, forms, and landing pages by the weekend.
+But remember that your emails and website must carry the same message not to confuse your customers and to let them know what kind of deals you’ll be offering them.